ikskuh/kristall/README.md

 - Thanks to [James Tomasino](https://tomasino.org) for helping out with understanding gopher
 - Thanks to [Vane Vander](https://mayvaneday.art/) for providin the Haiku build instructions
+- Thanks to James Tomasino, styan and tiwesdaeg for improving the `Makefile`
+- Thanks to [Alex Naskos](https://github.com/alexnask) for providing windows build instructions

 ## TODO / Roadmap